bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 on the file and click :guilabel:`Run with PowerShell`.

 This script will guide you to setup IIS as reverse proxy for the Axon.ivy Engine.
-It is splitted in four parts:
+It is divided into several parts:

 * **IIS Setup** will install all required features as the IIS itself, URL Rewrite and Application Request Routing (ARR) modules.
-Furthermore it will enable the reverse proxy capabilites.
-The most important configuration entries in the IIS are the :guilabel:`Authentication` and :guilabel:`URL Rewrite`.
+Furthermore it will enable the reverse proxy capabilities.
+The most important configuration entries in the IIS are the :guilabel:`Authentication` and :guilabel:`URL Rewrite` modules.

   .. figure:: /_images/iis/iis-overview.png

 * **Rewrite Rule** configures the rule for url rewriting.
-This will add an new rule :code:`ivy-route-all` to the :guilabel:`Default Website`.
+This will add a new rule :code:`ivy-route-all` to the :guilabel:`Default Website`.
 This will route all traffic to the Axon.ivy Engine which runs on the same host at :code:`http://localhost:8080`.
 You may adjust this rule according to your needs when your Axon.ivy Engine runs on a different host.
 We also recommend to